 Consultancy

-Over the last twenty years legal aid contracts have increased in complexity and bureacracy but diminished in profitability.
+Over the last twenty years legal aid contracts have increased in complexity and bureacracy but diminished in viability.
 The rules and specifications have changed annually in response to various governmental initiatives.
 It takes in-depth knowledge gained from years of running such contracts and litigating publicly-funded cases to keep on top of the changing landscape and find strategies to deliver outcomes for vulnerable clients whilst keeping the work profitable.